JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-banner-image.md

 You can watch the [video](https://www.youtube.com/watch?v=6oKO-7gsM4s&t=725s) below and follow along with this post, which explains how I added a banner image at the beginning of all my posts.
 Yes, that's right—for every single post, even those without an image set by me.
 It automatically uses a default image for all those posts where I didn't set one.

 {% include embed/youtube.html id='6oKO-7gsM4s' %}

-> Watch it from minute 12". (usefull info before but its not for that)

 _Watch [Part 2](https://www.youtube.com/watch?v=1GskmTFLrA4&t=0s)_

 ## Requirements

-For this project and to follow along this article and the video from minute 7", you need the following:
+For this project and to follow along this article and the video from [minute 7](https://youtu.be/6oKO-7gsM4s?t=447)", you need the following:

 - Basic HTML, CSS and Markdown knowledge.
 - Basic Jekyll knowledge.
 Check [previous Jekyll posts](../../categories/jekyll/) for more content.